Mrso736/Seduction/README.md

 A guide on Charisma written by me

+This guide already contains all my current knowledge of the subject.
-This guide is not complete in its current form
+While it is not yet complete in its current form, i intent to keep updating it with the knowledge i gain.

 &nbsp;